keithos118/cars-api/README.md

 Then access 127.0.0.1:5000/

 Once the app is running.
-We can see all cars, cards by ID and average price of cars by make, model or year.
+We can see all cars, cars by ID and average price of cars by make, model or year.
 1) All cars - 127.0.0.1:5000/cars/
 2) Cars by ID - 127.0.0.1:5000/cars/2
 3) Make/Model/Year Average -  127.0.0.1:5000/cars/average/Nissan OR 127.0.0.1:5000/cars/average/2002 OR 127.0.0.1:5000/cars/average/Fiesta